-Northview Heights Midrise The HACP plans to develop a new mid-rise senior housing building with up to forty-three (43) units of public housing along with approximately 4,800 square feet of commercial space on the first floor.
-The Northview Midrise will replace the deteriorating Northview High-rise senior apartment building by being constructed on a 3.96 acre tract of vacant land in Northview Heights that will be disposed of for that purpose.
-The HACP and the ARMDC submitted a four percent (4%) LIHTC application in spring of 2021.
-It is anticipated that financial closing, land disposition and construction will begin in 2022 or early 2023.
-The HACP will pursue the acquisition, re-development, or construction of housing on alternative offsite real estate throughout the City of Pittsburgh for the development of additional replacement units.
-The HACP also plans to demolish the existing Northview High-rise building along with the ancillary gymnasium / recreational space upon completion of the Northview Midrise.
-High-rise residents will be relocated to other affordable housing options in accordance with the HACP's relocation plan.
+Northview Heights The HACP plans to develop a new mid-rise senior housing building with Midrise up to 43 units of public housing along with approximately 4,800 square feet of commercial space on the first floor.
+The Northview Midrise will replace the deteriorating Northview Highrise senior apartment building by being constructed on a 3.96 acre tract of vacant land in Northview Heights that will be disposed of for that purpose.
+The project was delayed in 2022 due to an inability to obtain a building permit because of insufficient fire hydrant water flow/pressure to fight any potential fires in the new building.
+The project could not close its finances by the PHFA's extended deadline.
+Therefore, the HACP and the ARMDC will submit a 4% LIHTC application in the next PHFA funding round, anticipated for Q4 of 2023 or O1 of 2024.
+It is anticipated that financial closing, land disposition and construction will begin in 2024.
+The HACP will pursue the acquisition, redevelopment, or construction of housing on alternative off-site real estate throughout the City of Pittsburgh for the development of additional replacement units.
+The HACP also plans to demolish the existing Northview Highrise building along with the ancillary gymnasium / recreational space upon completion of the Northview Midrise.
 The HACP plans to develop a new multi-purpose community building as a replacement facility for the demolished gymnasium.
-Scattered Site Improvement Planning and Implementation The HACP will continue to review various asset management, housing acquisition, and rehabilitation options to improve the quality and quantity of housing stock and preserve long-term affordability of scattered site units.
+Scattered Site The HACP will continue to review various asset management, housing Improvement Planning acquisition, and rehabilitation options to improve the quality and quantity of housing stock and preserve long-term affordability of scattered site and Implementation units.
 The HACP will utilize internal resources through the Development and Modernization Department in coordination with other developers/contractors, as necessary.
-Manchester Redevelopment (RAD) The HACP through the ARMDC will continue preserving affordability in Manchester through redevelopment, an early HOPE VI mixed-finance redevelopment acquired by the HACP in 2017.
-The 86 affordable rental units will be transformed with HUD's Rental Assistance Demonstration (RAD) and project-based voucher program.
-The HACP received HUD's approval for the RAD application (Commitment for Housing Assistance Payment or CHAP) in May 2020 and subsequently submitted a LIHTC application in early 2021.
-The anticipated financial closing, land disposition and construction will begin in 2022 or early 2023.
-Turnkey Development of Scattered Sites Amani Christian Community Development Corporation (ACCDC) is developing twenty-two (22) scattered site units in the Middle Hill District and is in the pre-development stage.
-The HACP will provide ongoing support as ACCDC seeks final approval from the City of Pittsburgh for permitting and other requirements and plans to acquire the units when they complete construction in late 2024.
+The HACP intends to purchase an existing multifamily building in the Lawrenceville neighborhood of the City of Pittsburgh.
+Also, the HACP plans to convert the apartments into the PBV or PBRA subsidy platform via the Faircloth to RAD program.
+Twelve (12) Unit The HACP acquired 12 scattered site units (both multifamily and single Acquisition family) in 2022 with non-federal funds.
+These units, collectively called the 12-Unit Acquisition, will preserve affordable housing in 4 Pittsburgh neighborhoods: East Allegheny, Brighton Heights, Central Northside, and Point Breeze North.
+The sites include a mix of 2 and 3-bedroom units spanning a cumulative 0.24 acres (nearly 10,454 square feet) of land.
+There are no plans for updates within these units as each was renovated prior to purchase by the HACP.
+The HACP will submit a formal Site portfolio in the latter portion of 2023.